0x53c65c0a8bd30fff/teamarr/README.md

-# Teamarr - Dynamic Sports Team EPG Generator
+# Teamarr - Dynamic EPG Generator for Sports Channels

 **Transform ESPN's sports schedules into professional XMLTV EPG files for your IPTV system.**